 Earlier this year, I attended the Money Advice Liasion Group’s South West meeting and presented a talk about digital transformation within collections and customer service.
-As well as the obvious benefits to customers– time-saving, reduced embarrassment factor, anytime/anywhere availability etc– I also raised some of the potential pitfalls of ‘going digital’ and the risk of isolating and under-serving non-digital customers.
+As well as the obvious benefits to customers; time-saving, reduced embarrassment factor and anytime/anywhere availability, I also raised some of the potential pitfalls of ‘going digital’ and the risk of isolating and under-serving non-digital customers.

 Recently, after a Utility Week customer workshop, Elizabeth Errington, Citizen’s Advice policy manager, tweeted:

 ‘One of the concerning features of the future vision for energy and water is the focus on a digital first journey.
 This can pose real problems if it means the complete removal of traditional contact methods.’

 Digital engagement is often presented as an ‘all or nothing’ venture but research shows that digital preferences are much more nuanced than we think and that there are factors within the control of organisations that can both extend digital engagement and make sure non-digital customers are not excluded from the best service standards.

 Taking a look at the digital experience of Millennials can be illuminating and provides valuable insight for all customer service providers.
 Millennials famously dislike using the phone.
 This is mainly because it’s time-consuming (think call waiting times and confusing menus).
 So, it follows that using Elizabeth Errington’s example, Millenials are prime candidates to migrate to digital-first energy suppliers.

 But if you look more closely at the graph above, you can see that digitally advanced, challenger companies like Bulb and Octopus, for example, are also much better at answering customer calls quickly when compared to the big six suppliers.
 It’s a win-win for them.
 They attract digital-natives but they also serve all customers more quickly and these two factors are connected.